Julian-Elliott/song-recommendation-dashboard/README.md

 5. **Model Development:** Build and evaluate a nearest neighbour recommendation model.
 6. **Dashboarding:** Present the results and insights through an interactive dashboard for stakeholders and users.

-## The rationale to map the business requirements to the Data Visualisations
+## The Rationale to Map the Business Requirements to the Data Visualisations

 ### 1. Personalised Song Recommendations
 **Data Visualisation:** Audio Features Correlation Matrix (`audio_features_correlation_matrix.png`)